ai-mindset/ai-mindset.github.io/aihub.md

 - [AI News](https://buttondown.com/ainews/archive/), a daily newsletter that summarizes the top discussions happening in AI-focused online communities.
 It covers the latest trends, research, and developments in the field of artificial intelligence.

 - [AI by Hand](https://aibyhand.substack.com/), a newsletter by Tom Yeh, a professor of computer science who focuses on AI and machine learning.
 It provides insights and educational content providing accessible explanations of AI concepts.

+## Research
+[Emergent Mind](https://www.emergentmind.com/) is an AI research assistant that synthesizes the latest computer science research from arXiv.
+It is also a paper aggregator that surfaces trending pre-prints to keep informed about new and emerging research directions.

 ## Social Media
 - [Eric Topol](https://bsky.app/profile/erictopol.bsky.social) is a renowned cardiologist, scientist, and author who has written extensively on the future of medicine, including the impact of AI and digital technologies.
 His books and online presence are valuable resources for understanding the intersection of healthcare and technology.